 Assistantships & Scholarships

-Niagara University currently offers over 55 different assistantships, scholarships, awards, and campus employment opportunities for well-qualified, matriculated Niagara University graduate students in one of NU’s graduate degree programs.
+Niagara University currently offers more than 60 different assistantships, scholarships, and awards opportunities for well-qualified, matriculated Niagara University graduate students in one of NU’s graduate degree programs.
 Graduate positions give students the opportunity to become engaged in the campus community, to contribute to an individual office, and to develop personally and professionally while pursuing an advanced degree.
 Opportunities for Niagara University graduate students may include paid positions, stipends or scholarships.

 How to Apply

-Applications for the Graduate Assistantship, employment and scholarship opportunities should be submitted for immediate consideration by March 15.
+Applications for the Graduate Assistantship and scholarship opportunities should be submitted by the designated deadline for immediate consideration.
 Applications will continue to be accepted until all positions are filled.
 Many positions require an interview.
 Interviews are scheduled by the departments offering the position.
-(Departmental Scholarships are awarded on a rolling basis, and may be awarded after March 15.)

 1. Professional cover letter which includes the following: